 Abstracts should be structured with not more than 250 to 300 words.
-Structured abstract must include background, purpose, methods, results and conclusion.
+Structured abstract must include background, purpose, methods, results and conclusion (in this order only).

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 For information and guidance on how to make your article our Gateway page on How to Help Readers Find Your Article Online

 Following a preliminary triage to eliminate submissions unsuitable for Annals of Neurosciences all papers are sent out for review.
 The covering letter is important.
 To help the Editor in their preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.